-Acute Chronic ngestion following a period of avoidance at least several days) Young infants fed continuously with milk or soy formulas Onset of emesis: 1-4 hours Watery diarrhea ethargy, limpness ("septic appearance") Mucous, blood in stools 15% go into shock Intermittent emesis 15% with methemoglobulinemia Low albumin and total protein i-8 hours later: diarrhea Failure to thrive, poor growth Onset: usually under 12 months; Fish/Shellfish: children, adults Onset: first 1-3 months of life Symptoms resolve within 24 hrs Symptoms resolve within days-weeks, may require TPN Cow's milk, soy, rice, oat, vegetables Cow's milk, soy
+Acute Chronic Ingestion following a period of avoidance (at least several days) Young infants fed continuously with milk or soy formulas Onset of emesis: 1-4 hours Watery diarrhea Lethargy, limpness ("septic appearance") Mucous, blood in stools 15% go into shock Intermittent emesis 15% with methemoglobulinemia Low albumin and total protein 6-8 hours later: diarrhea Failure to thrive, poor growth Onset: usually under 12 months; Fish/Shellfish: children, adults Onset: first 1-3 months of life Symptoms resolve within 24 hrs Symptoms resolve within days-weeks, may require TPN Cow's milk, soy, rice, oat, vegetables Cow's milk, soy between the episode, infants are well and thriving.
+The most common triggers for acute FPIES in the US are cow's milk, soy, rice, oat, as well as vegetables.

 The onset of acute FPIES is usually under 12 months, although fish and shellfish FPIES may be observed in children and adults, with a new onset in children and adults.
-The good thing about acute FPIES is that the symptoms resolve within 24 hours, and in between the episode, infants are well and thriving.
-The most common triggers for acute FPIES in the US are cow's milk, soy, rice, oat, as well as vegetables.
+The good thing about acute FPIES is that the symptoms resolve within 24 hours, and in